AgentD/diy-linux-guide/kernel.md

 tuning features.

 I prepared a file `bbstatic.config` with the configuration that I used.
-I disabled a lot of stuff that we don't need inside an initrd, but most importantly, I changed the following settings:
+I disabled a lot of stuff that we don't need inside an initramfs, but most importantly, I changed the following settings:

  - **CONFIG_INSTALL_NO_USR** set to yes, so BusyBox creates a flat hierarchy when installing itself.
- - **CONFIG_STATIC** set to yes, so BusyBox is statically linked and we don't need to pack any libraries or a loader into our initrd.
+ - **CONFIG_STATIC** set to yes, so BusyBox is statically linked and we don't need to pack any libraries or a loader into our initramfs.

 If you want to customize my configuration, copy it into a freshly extracted BusyBox tarball, rename it to `.config` and run the menuconfig target: